 Consumption and sorting scan for vulnerable households

-In 2017, KOMOSIE, the Federation of Environmental Entrepreneurs in the Social Economy, joined forces with a large project group to develop the Energy Scan, an accessible communication tool to also involve vulnerable audiences in the transition to the circular economy.
-The focus was on correct sorting.
+In 2017, the Association of Environmental Entrepreneurs in the Social Economy (KOMOSIE) already developed the Energy Scan, an accessible communication tool to also involve vulnerable people in the circular transition.